Jogging on a clogged street – no more dangerous than jogging in a mountain village

 This means, that our genetic information is altered by diesel exhaust and some of those mutations can be passed to our offspring.
 This may lead to cancer and a whole plethora of other conditions such as asthma, cardiac problems, and dementia.

-This also means, that the rules by which the logistics industry and their large diesel vehicles is held to account are completely ineffective in their objective to protect public health.
-The logistics industry must pay a steep price in order to comply with standards that cannot even protect us.
+This also means that the rules by which the logistics industry and their large diesel vehicles are held to account are completely ineffective in their objective to protect public health.
+The logistics industry must pay a steep price to comply with standards that cannot even protect us.
 Our buildings may not be black as a result of the diesel soot so we don’t see the problem anymore.
 And if we don’t see it – it does not exist as a problem.
 Ain’t that so?

 Aerosols, on the other hand, behave very differently as they are a part of the atmosphere and hence carry all over the planet.
 Gravity pulls much less on them and the rest of the atmosphere is like the sea for a jellyfish.
 Aerosols are similar to gasses and as long as there is not something that attracts them through adhesion (that could be the membrane of alveoli) they continue to float.

 This makes the aerosol the true marathon man in air particles.
-You believe the Nigerian go slow (traffic jam) does not affect your air quality in the US?
+Do you believe the Nigerian go slow (traffic jam) does not affect your air quality in the US?
 Think again.
-They produce just as many aerosols and those travel the planet all the way to the Rockies valleys.
+They produce just as many aerosols and those travel the planet to the Rockies valleys.
 This makes ultrafine particles a global problem just as CO2 is.
-Contrary to CO2, those ultra fine particles are extremely toxic as well.
+Contrary to CO2, those ultra-fine particles are extremely toxic as well.

-We cannot avoid ultra fine particulates once they have been produced and enter our habitat.
-And most of this real nasty stuff is produced by so-called clean diesel engines as they only produce temperatures and pressures required to make particles really small.
+We cannot avoid ultra-fine particulates once they have been produced and enter our habitat.
+Most of this nasty stuff is produced by so-called clean diesel engines as they only produce temperatures and pressures required to make particles very small.
 Even if vehicles cause only one-quarter of all particulate matter, diesel engines produce almost the entirety of all ultra-fine particulates.

 It’s a fortunate coincidence that most other pollutants besides particulates go down with LNG as well, most of the time dramatically so.
 This includes CO2 but that’s another story.
 If we don’t tame the particulate monster, we won’t have to worry bout climate change as we won’t see its effects anymore.
 And this damage piles up as what’s inside your cells, usually stays inside.

-Modern clean diesel regulation has made the situation worse as those engines produce particles we did not really have to deal with so far.
-EURO 6 (and it’s counterparts everywhere on earth) have reduced nasty emissions and made them much more lethal for us.
+Modern clean diesel regulation has made the situation worse as those engines produce particles we did not have to deal with so far.
+EURO 6 (and its counterparts everywhere on earth) have reduced nasty emissions and made them much more lethal for us.
 What a deal with the devil.

 Leave a Reply